datawire/ambassador-docs/service-catalog/quick-start/index.md

 </div>

-<Alert severity="info">Looking for the link to login to Service Catalog? <a href="https://app.getambassador.io/cloud/catalog">Click here!</a> If you haven't configured your cluster yet the catalog will be empty, you will need to continue with the quick start guide below.</Alert>
+<Alert severity="info">Looking for the link to log in to Service Catalog? <a href="https://app.getambassador.io/cloud/catalog">Click here!</a> If you haven't configured your cluster yet the catalog will be empty, you first need to complete with this quick start guide.</Alert>

 ## The Power of Kubernetes Annotations